aarondon1/Virtual-HomeLab/README.md

 The goal of this home lab is to create a controlled **sandbox environment** that enables hands-on learning and experimentation with real-world cybersecurity threats, defenses, and mitigation techniques.
 By simulating **various attack scenarios** and implementing **defensive security measures**, this lab serves as a comprehensive training ground for developing practical skills in **threat detection, incident response, digital forensics, and network security**.

 The lab is designed to mirror real-world cybersecurity challenges, providing an **interactive and iterative learning process** through controlled attacks, monitoring, and analysis.
-By configuring and hardening systems against cyber threats, users can enhance their understanding of:
+By configuring and hardening systems against cyber threats, I was able to enhance my understanding of:

 - **Attack Vectors & Exploitation:** Learning how adversaries attempt to compromise systems through malware, brute-force attacks, phishing, and network-based exploits.
 - **Security Logging & Monitoring:** Implementing **SIEM solutions** (e.g., Splunk) to aggregate and analyze security logs, detect anomalies, and create alerts for suspicious activity.